Service-Oriented Architecture Definition

 Does Avi Offer A Service-Oriented Architecture?

-No, the Avi Vantage Platform delivers multi-cloud application services such as load balancing for containerized applications with microservices architecture through dynamic service discovery, application maps, and micro-segmentation.
+No, Avi delivers multi-cloud application services such as load balancing for containerized applications with microservices architecture through dynamic service discovery, application maps, and micro-segmentation.
 Avi integrates with OpenShift and Kubernetes for container orchestration and security.

-Containerized applications based on microservices architecture require a modern, distributed application services platform to deliver a service mesh.
+Containerized applications based on microservices architecture require a modern, distributed application services platform to deliver an ingress gateway.
 Manual inputs are no longer an option for web-scale, cloud-native applications deployed using container technology as microservices.
 In some instances, container clusters can have tens and hundreds of pods, each containing hundreds and thousands of containers, mandating full automation and policy driven deployments.

 For more information on Service-Oriented Architecture see the following resources: